minershive/hiveon-kb/guides/linux.md

 ---
-title: Linux Commands for Beginners
+title: Linux commands for beginners
 category: Guides
 ---

-## Linux Commands for Beginners

 ### Simple Commands
 `agent-screen` — show Hive client agent (you can exit from it with Ctrl+A, D)